sandfortw/sandfortw/README.md

 - 🔭 I’m currently working on [Ruby for Good's CASA Project](https://github.com/rubyforgood/casa)

-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently creating an API project with Django REST framework.

 - ❓ Ask me about my experience at [Turing School of Software and Design](https://turing.edu/)